Skip to main content

 Figure 7.3.1 Composite Volcano Cut-Away

-A diagram of the different ways a composite volcano may erupt throughout time and the different features that may form.
+A composite volcano may erupt in different ways over time, forming features described here.
 A cut-away of the volcano interior shows magma rising through a conduit and intruding into cracks.
-At the main summit vent, an eruption column is shown rising into the atmosphere and an eruption cloud has formed downwind in the prevailing wind direction.
+At the main summit vent, an eruption column rises into the atmosphere and an eruption cloud has formed downwind in the prevailing wind direction.
 Ash (tephra) is shown falling from the eruption cloud.
 Pyroclastic flows appear as clouds that hug the flank of the volcano.
 One of these is associated with a lava dome part-way up the volcano flank.
 A landslide (debris avalanche) is also shown on the flank of the volcano.
 Near this there are gas clouds indicating fumaroles.
 An active, molten lava flow reaches from the summit to the base of the volcano.
 A lahar (volcanic mudflow) is shown surging down a river valley.

 Figure 7.3.2 Shield Volcano Cut-Away